Committee

 Claire Cox, Treasurer & Social Secretary

-An added bonus is enjoying the company of great club members and also those I have met while competing or training elsewhere.
-The club is a great family orientated club which regularly attracts over 30 members.
+A bonus is enjoying the company of great club members and also those I have met while competing or training elsewhere.
+The club is a great family-orientated club which regularly attracts over 30 members.
 There is a good mix of ability and experience so you always have something to work on and improve.
-Getting on the piste is one highlight of my weekend!
+Getting on the piste is one highlight of my fencing session!

 Simon Fox: Armourer and Coach